-Flanged heaters have the ability to hold multiple hairpin elements that can be mounted onto the side of a metal tank.
+Flanged immersion heaters have the ability to hold multiple hairpin elements that can be mounted onto the side of a container (commonly referred to as a tank immersion heater).
 Its versatility allows it to offer up to 750 KW of power on a single unit.
-Among its various uses include utility companies, defense contractors, petrochemical researchers and boiler manufacturers.
+Among its various uses include utility companies, defence contractors, petrochemical researchers and boiler manufacturers.

 Mounted on the side of tanks, it is extremely strong and provides excellent heat to any steel or stainless steel tank.